curvenote/blog/content/blog/data-driven-latex-templates.md

 - [jtex](https://pypi.org/project/jtex/) - a lightweight templating engine that provides a simple command line interface (CLI)
 - [Curvenote’s Open Template Repository](https://github.com/curvenote/templates) - a collection of templates ported to use in Curvenote or through these open-source command line tools
-- [curvenotepy](https://github.com/curvenote/curvenotepy) - a python client library and CLI that can pull content from the Curvenote API
+- [curvenote](https://github.com/curvenote/curvenote) - a client library and CLI that can pull content from the Curvenote API

 We’re going to focus on the first two in this post.